applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 Whose genome is the above sequence encoded in?
 What is its function?
 Take a minute now to answer these questions using the [Protein BLAST homology search tool on the NCBI website](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp).

 In the context of database searching, a query sequence and a reference sequence that we hypothesize to be homologous can be identical to one another, or they can differ as a result of mutation events.
-When sequences differ, we're often then interested in how much their differ, or their pairwise similarity, which can help us identify the most closely related of several homologs in the reference database.
+When sequences differ, we're often then interested in how much they differ, or their pairwise similarity, which can help us identify the most closely related of several homologs in the reference database.
 There is an important distinction in the terms *homology* and *similarity*: homology is a discrete variable, and similarity is a continuous variable.
 A pair of biological sequences either *are* or *are not* derived from a common ancestor, but they can be more or less similar to each other.
 Saying that two sequences are 80% homologous doesn't make sense.
 What people generally mean when they say this is that two sequences are 80% similar, and as a result they are hypothesizing homology between the sequences.

 ## Defining the problem